moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Ticket Form
     1. Ticket Created (Year)
 - Custom Settings:
-    1.
     1. Ticket Form filter should exclude `GitLab Incidents`, `Professional Services`, `Security`, `Billing`, `Accounts Receiveable/Refunds`, `Security Issue`.
     1. New Tier Split is a custom attribute and should have excluded `Unknown`
     1. Ticket Created (Year) use Advanced Date Range settings i.e. "From beginning of" should have `2 Months in the past` to "The end of" should have `1 month in the past`.
-    1. Make sure report should have "Sort" type `A-Z` and have "Totals" show `count` inside table in Result Manipulation
+    1. Make sure report should have "Sort" type `A-Z` and have "Totals" show `count` inside table in Result Manipulation.
-    1. Order of result manipulation should be `1-value filter`in Result Manipulation
+    1. Order of result manipulation should be `1-value filter`in Result Manipulation.

 ### Slide 8: Reports use combination of Sheets and Periscope so will be completed by Ilia